- Beta-hydroxy-beta-methylbutyrate monohydrate

 For Patients & Caregivers

-- To prevent or reverse weight loss (cachexia) and weakness associated with diseases such as cancer and AIDS
+To prevent or reverse cancer- or HIV-related weight loss and weakness

 Clinical trials show mixed results regarding this use.